Ghana is first country to approve new malaria vaccine for kids

 Ghana is currently using the WHO-approved vaccine.
 Once the new Oxford vaccine is in use, Ghanaian health officials will weigh the "pros and cons before making a final decision" on which one is more effective, said Kwame Amponsa-Achiano the head of Ghana's immunization program.

 The new vaccine can be manufactured at large scale and modest cost, its developers say.
-The Serum Institute of India says it can potentially manufacture more than 200 million doses annually with a factory being constructed in Ghana's capital, Accra.
+The Serum Institute of India says it could produce up to 100 million doses depending on demand, which will in turn depend on approval from the WHO.

 Health officials quickly welcomed Ghana's approval.